Finding vacancies in a different country from the one you are based in requires effort and research.

-UoN students and graduates get free access to Passport Career, a subscription-based website which provides:
+Nottingham students and graduates get free access to Passport Career, a subscription-based website which provides:

-- monthly webinars on a variety of career topics including How to Really Find a Job Abroad and Strategies to Develop Your Global Network
+Monthly webinars on a variety of career topics including How to Really Find a Job Abroad and Strategies to Develop Your Global Network

 What can I be doing during my studies?

 - Get involved in extracurricular activities to develop useful skills valued by global employers, for example, adaptability, initiative, leadership and communication skills, or cross-cultural awareness.

 - Start developing your networks in your target country while you are in the UK.
 Professional associations, online career forums, and social media networks can be useful in this respect.